-The overarching aim of the VMP is to create a weed-free, resilient and self-sustaining ecosystem with minimal maintenance requirements, suitable for dedication as public land as a secure riparian habitat corridor.
+The overarching aim of the VMP is to create a weed-free, resilient and self-sustaining ecosystem with minimal maintenance requirements, as a secure riparian habitat corridor.
 The following objectives are set:

-- Remove priority weeds and their propagules from the riparian corridor; - Establish native canopy and understorey, and riparian channel revegetation in alignment with an appropriate plant community assemblage; - Maintain native revegetation at a density that resists weed infestation and complies with bushfire and engineering requirements; - Secure the management area from unauthorised public access; and - Monitor and report on the progress of rehabilitation of the management area over a prescribed period (5 years). - Manage risks to the wider catchment
+- Remove priority weeds and their propagules from the riparian corridor; - Establish native canopy and understorey, and riparian channel revegetation in alignment with an appropriate plant community assemblage; - Maintain native revegetation at a density that resists weed infestation; - Monitor and report on the progress of rehabilitation of the management area over a prescribed period (5 years).